MIphone Buddy Volunteer Handbook

 Welcome to MIFA’s MIphone Buddy Program and thank you for volunteering!
-We at MIFA appreciate your time and your concern for our clients, and we hope your service as a phone buddy is rewarding.
+We appreciate your time and your concern for our senior clients, and we hope your service as a phone buddy is rewarding.

 One objective of MIFA Meals on Wheels is to relieve the isolation many of our senior neighbors feel.
 Your phone calls will provide an additional social contact, offering comfort and companionship to those who may be lonely.
 Clients will enjoy and look forward to your calls.

 This handbook will provide an overview of the program, as well as guidelines, expectations, and other useful information.
 Please keep it handy for easy reference.

 The MIphone Buddy Program connects homebound Meals on Wheels clients with volunteers who provide friendly phone calls to break isolation and ease loneliness.
 This program supports the independence of our most vulnerable population—seniors who are aging in place—by providing a support system that helps them remain in their homes.